Cartier Diamond Bracelet 1935

 It was purchased for the permanent collection of The Franklin Mint at the Sotheby’s Auction on April 2-3, 1987, in Geneva Switzerland.
 Twenty-three years later the Panther Bracelet was sold at auction for $7.4 million in 2010.

 Another big cat, (bedsides the King;-) The Duchess of Windsor acquired was the Diamond and Sapphire Panther Brooch made by Cartier in 1949.

 The big cat on this pin appears crouching in a lifelike pose, ready to leap over the moon; on a large perfectly round cabochon star sapphire weighing 157.35 carats.
 The Panther Brooch was one of Wallis Simpson's favorite pieces.

 Jewelry often speaks when words fail us.
 The Leopard is a member of the genus - Panthera - the Great Cats.
 One definition of "big cat" which includes the four members of genus Panthera: the tiger, lion, jaguar, and leopard, the commonality in this genus is that they are the only cats able to roar, rather than purr.

 The Leopard's Head has been the London Town mark, (crowned & uncrowned) from 1478 to the present.
 The lion has been a symbol of the King of England, i.e., Lion-Hearted King of England.
 It is also the national animal of England and has been associated with English royalty for hundreds of years.

 On the other hand, "Great Cats" have not played any major role in the History of Jewelry until Wallis Simpson pride of big cat jewelry strode onto the scene.
 Her 'big cats' started a jewelry fashion trend for feline bijou that has never lost its appeal.

-The one common trait, apart from their great size, Lest We Forget, is the big-cat's powerful and frigtheningly loud roar.
-Were the Great Cats, Edward placed in the hands of the lady he adored, a powerful yet silent trumpet blast, in forever abiding jewelry art form, that declared, Edward, whatever, was a King?
+The one common trait, apart from their great size, Lest We Forget, is the big-cat's loud and frightening roar.
+After-all, the Big cat is not labelled "King of the Jungle" for nothing.
+Were the Great Cats, Edward placed in the hands of the lady he adored, a powerful yet silent trumpet blast, in forever abiding Jewelry, that declared, Edward, whatever, was a King?

 http://lisawallerrogers.wordpress.com/2009/09/29/wallis-the-duchess-of-windsor/ on 25th January 2012.